-Our normative derivation relies on a novel multi-timescale objective (Eq.
+We've derived an adaptive statistical whitening circuit from a novel objective (Eq.
 3) in which the (inverse) whitening matrix is factorized into components that are optimized at different timescales.
-This model draws inspiration from the extensive neuroscience literature on rapid gain modulation [24] and long-term synaptic plasticity [16], and concretely proposes complementary roles for these computations: synaptic plasticity facilitates learning features that are invariant across statistical contexts while gain modulation facilitates adaptation within a statistical context.
-Experimental support for this will come from detailed understanding of natural sensory statistics across statistical contexts and estimates of (changes in) synaptic connectivity from wiring diagrams (e.g., [36]) or neural activities (e.g., [37]).
+This model draws inspiration from the extensive neuroscience literature on rapid gain modulation [25] and long-term synaptic plasticity [17], and concretely proposes complementary roles for these computations: synaptic plasticity facilitates learning features that are invariant across statistical contexts while gain modulation facilitates adaptation within a statistical context.
+Experimental support for this will come from detailed understanding of natural sensory statistics across statistical contexts and estimates of (changes in) synaptic connectivity from wiring diagrams (e.g., [37]) or neural activities (e.g., [38]).

-Our circuit uses local learning rules for the gain and synaptic weight updates, so it serves as a plausible model of neural computation and can potentially be implemented in low-power neuromorphic hardware [38-40] and incorporated into existing mechanistic models of neural circuits with whitened or decorrelated responses [41-46].
+Our circuit uses local learning rules for the gain and synaptic weight updates that could potentially be implemented in low-power neuromorphic hardware [39] and incorporated into existing mechanistic models of neural circuits with whitened or decorrelated responses [40-45].
 However, there are aspects of our circuit that are not biologically realistic.
 For example, we do not sign-constrain the gains or synaptic weight matrices, so our circuit can violate Dale's law.
-In addition, the feedforward synaptic weights W^{\top} and feedback weights -W are constrained to be symmetric.
-In Appx.
-E, we consider modifications of our model to be more biologically realistic.
-Additionally, while we focus on the potential joint function of gain modulation and synaptic plasticity in adaptation, short-term synaptic plasticity, which operates on similar timescales as gain modulation, has also been reported [17].
-Theoretical studies suggest that short-term synaptic plasticity is useful in multi-timescale learning tasks [47-49] and it may also contribute to multi-timescale adaptive whitening.
+In addition, the feedforward synaptic weights \mathbf{W}^{\top} and feedback weights $-\mathbf{W}$ are constrained to be symmetric.
+In Appx. \mathbf{E} , we describe modifications of our model that can make it more biologically realistic.
+Additionally, while we focus on the potential joint function of gain modulation and synaptic plasticity in adaptation, short-term synaptic plasticity, which operates on similar timescales as gain modulation, has also been reported [18].
+Theoretical studies suggest that short-term synaptic plasticity is useful in multi-timescale learning tasks [46-48] and it may also contribute to multi-timescale adaptive whitening.
 Ultimately, support for different adaptation mechanisms will be adjudicated by experimental observations.

 Our work may also be relevant beyond the biological setting.
-Decorrelation and whitening transformations are common preprocessing steps in statistical and machine learning methods [50-54], and are useful for preventing representational collapse in recent self-supervised learning methods [55-58].
+Decorrelation and whitening transformations are common preprocessing steps in statistical and machine learning methods [49-53], and are useful for preventing representational collapse in recent self-supervised learning methods [54-57].
 Therefore, our online multi-timescale algorithm may be useful for developing adaptive self-supervised learning algorithms.
-In addition, our work is related to the general problem of online meta-learning [59; 60]; that is, learning methods that can rapidly adapt to new tasks.
-Our solution-which is closely related to mechanisms of test-time feature gain modulation developed for machine learning models for denoising [27], compression [61; 62], and classification [63]-suggests a general approach to meta-learning inspired by neuroscience: structural properties of the tasks (contexts) are encoded in synaptic weights and adaptation to the current task (context) is achieved by adjusting the gains of individual neurons.
+In addition, our work is related to the general problem of online meta-learning [58; 59]; that is, learning methods that can rapidly adapt to new tasks.
+Our solution-which is closely related to mechanisms of test-time feature gain modulation developed for machine learning models for denoising [28], compression [60; 61], and classification [62]-suggests a general approach to meta-learning inspired by neuroscience: structural properties of the tasks (contexts) are encoded in synaptic weights and adaptation to the current task (context) is achieved by adjusting the gains of individual neurons.